On the robust hardness of Gr\"obner basis computation: Proofs for the -Fractional Gr obner problem.

+Our proofs of Theorems \ref{thm:main1} and \ref{thm:main2} are by reduction from one of the most famous problems in combinatorial optimization, 3SAT.
+Results are known about the hardness of producing approximate solutions for many variants of this problem, even when the inputs are highly restricted.
+Such results play a key role in our arguments in this section.
+Recall the following problem statements:

 \begin{defn} Let $\Phi$ be a Boolean formula over a set of variables $\{y_1,\ldots,y_n\}$.
-Suppose that $\Phi$ is in 3-conjunctive normal form (3-CNF) - that is, $\Phi$ is the conjunction of a set $\C$ of clauses, where each clause is the disjunction of three literals (of the form either $y_i$ or $\neg y_i$).
-Recall the problems:
+Suppose that $\Phi$ is in 3\nobreakdash-conjunctive normal form (3\nobreakdash-CNF).
+In other words, $\Phi$ is the conjunction of a set $\C$ of clauses, where each clause is the disjunction of three literals (of the form either $y_i$ or $\neg y_i$).

-\begin{itemize} \item \textbf{3-Satisfiability} (3SAT): Determine whether there exists a truth assignment to $\{y_i\}$ satisfying the formula $\Phi$.
+\begin{itemize} \item \textbf{3\nobreakdash-Satisfiability} (3SAT): Determine whether there exists a truth assignment to $\{y_i\}$ satisfying the formula $\Phi$.

-\item \textbf{Maximum 3-Satisfiability} (MAX-3SAT): Output a truth assignment for $\{y_i\}$ that satisfies the maximum fraction of the clauses in $\C$. \end{itemize} \end{defn}
+\item \textbf{Maximum 3\nobreakdash-Satisfiability} (MAX-3SAT): Output a truth assignment for $\{y_i\}$ that satisfies the maximum fraction of the clauses in $\C$. \end{itemize} \end{defn}

 \begin{proof}[Proof of Theorem \ref{thm:main1}] We prove the theorem by reduction from 3SAT.
-Let $\Phi$ be a 3-CNF Boolean formula in variables $y_1,\ldots,y_n$, with clauses $C_1, \ldots, C_m$.
+Let $\Phi$ be a 3\nobreakdash-CNF Boolean formula in variables $y_1,\ldots,y_n$, with clauses $C_1, \ldots, C_m$.
 For each $C_i$, define a polynomial $f_i(x_1,\ldots,x_n)$ as the product of three terms chosen as follows: For each positive literal $y_j$ in $C$, include the term $x_j-1$; and for each negative literal $\neg y_j$, include the term $x_j$.
 Thus, for example, the clause $C_i = y_3\vee \neg y_6\vee y_{11}$ gives us the function $f_i = (x_3 - 1)(x_6)(x_{11} - 1)$.
 This gives a set of $m$ polynomials of maximum degree 3.

 Observe that truth assignments satisfying $\Phi$ correspond to simultaneous roots of the system $\{f_i\}$, where $y_j = \texttt{True}$ corresponds to $x_j = 1$, and $y_j = \texttt{False}$ to $x_j = 0$.
 In particular, this means that $\Phi$ is satisfiable if and only if the set $\{f_i\}$ defines a nontrivial variety.